Biden passes the torch to Harris in tearful goodbye at Democratic National Convention

 World

-An emotional Biden won a huge ovation as he gave a farewell speech at the Democratic National Convention in Chicago on Monday, after Vice President Kamala Harris made a surprise appearance to thank him for being an "incredible" president.
+An emotional Biden won a huge ovation as he gave a farewell speech at the Democratic National Convention in Chicago on Monday as Vice President Kamala Harris made a surprise appearance to thank him for being an "incredible" president.

-"I love you," the tearful 81-year-old president told the crowd to deafening cheers, less than a month after dropping out of the White House race against Donald Trump and passing the torch to Harris, the Democrats' official nominee.

-Biden took to the stage to chants of "We love you Joe" from the same party that had pushed him out over concerns about his ability to campaign against Trump in one of the biggest shocks in US political history.
+Biden took to the stage to chants of, "We love you, Joe" after having been pressured to bow out over concerns about his ability to campaign against Trump in one of the biggest shocks in recent US political history.

 Wiping away tears after being introduced by his daughter Ashley, Biden waved to the crowd that held signs saying, "We (heart) Biden."
-Beaming, he responded, "I love YOU."
+Beaming, he responded, "I love YOU" to deafening cheers, less than a month after dropping out of the White House race against Donald Trump and passing the torch to Harris.

-Biden was supposed to claim the Democratic nomination at the convention, but passed the baton to his vice president in July in a move he hailed as a bid to advance democracy.
+Biden was supposed to claim the Democratic nomination at the convention, but instead he passed the baton to his vice president in July in a move he hailed as a bid to protect democracy.

-Speaking clearly and energetically, Biden defend his record as president and senator in a political career that has spanned nearly half-a-century.
+Speaking energetically, Biden defended his record as president and senator in a political career that has spanned nearly half a century.

 “America, I gave my best to you.
 I made a lot of mistakes in my career.
 But I gave my best to you for 50 years,” Biden said.
 “I’ve been too young to be in the Senate because I wasn’t yet 30, and too old to stay as president.
 But I hope you know how grateful I am to all of you.”

-Harris, the US's first female, Black and South Asian vice president has quickly breathed new life into the Democratic Party and wiped out Republican rival Trump's lead in the polls.
+Harris, the first female, Black and South Asian US vice president, has quickly breathed new life into the Democratic Party and wiped out Republican rival Trump's lead in many polls.

 Biden called his selection of Harris as his running mate in the 2020 election “the very first decision I made when I became our nominee, and it was the best decision I made my whole career”.